antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

     142.473907   38.087746   29.206949  142.514374   37.983589   27.932550  142.614288   38.076675   26.574770   90.000000   18.332708
     ..................................................................................................................................

  They can be easily plotted by simple personal scripts.
 In the folder *utils* there is the script *slip_distribution_plot.m*.
-This script can be run either in the MATLAB command window or with the usual following commands:
+As for all the MATLAB script, this one can be run either in the MATLAB command window or with one of the following commands depending:

     matlab -nodisplay -nosplash -nodesktop -r "run('slip_dsitribution_plot_AGI.m'); exit;"